 #!/home/username/virtualenv/application/x.y/bin/python import os import sys import pkg_resources activate_this = str(os.path.dirname(sys.executable)) + '/activate_this.py' with open(activate_this) as f: code = compile(f.read(), activate_this, 'exec') exec(code, dict(__file__=activate_this)) from module import variable print ("Content-type:text/html\r\n\r\n") print ('<html>') print ('<head>') print ('<title>Virtualenv test</title>') print ('</head>') print ('<body>') print ('<h3>If you see this, the module import was successful</h3>') print ('Python version: ' + sys.version) print ('<br/>') print ('Python executable: ' + str(sys.executable)) print ('<br/>') print ('Installed modules: ') print ([p.project_name for p in pkg_resources.working_set]) print ('<br/>') print ('</body>') print ('</html>')

 When you run this script from the command line or load it in your web browser, you should receive the following message:

 If you see this, the module import was successful

 This indicates that the from module import variable statement succeeded, and the virtual environment's variable is now available for you to use in the script.
-Additionally, the script prints the Python version running in the environment.
+Additionally, the script prints information about the Python environment.